Open Now — 24/7 Plumbing

 Signs of a Leaking Toilet Flapper

-There are several signs that indicate you may have a leaky toilet flapper:
+Several signs indicate you may have a leaky toilet flapper:

-- Phantom flushes: If your toilet seems to flush on its own without anyone pressing the lever, it’s likely due to a leaking flapper.
+• Phantom flushes: If your toilet seems to flush without anyone pressing the lever, it’s likely due to a leaking flapper.

-- Weak or partial flushes: If your toilet isn’t flushing properly or seems to have a weak flush, it may be because the flapper isn’t sealing correctly, preventing the tank from filling with enough water.
+• Weak or partial flushes: If your toilet isn’t flushing correctly or seems to have a weak flush, it may be because the flapper isn’t sealing correctly, preventing the tank from filling with enough water.

 How to Test for a Leaky Toilet Flapper

-- Carefully remove the lid from your toilet tank and set it aside in a safe place.
+1. Carefully remove the lid from your toilet tank and set it aside safely.

-- Add several drops of food colouring (any colour will work) to the tank’s water.
-Use enough food colouring to make the water noticeably bright and easy to distinguish from clear water.
+2. Add several drops of food colouring (any colour will work) to the tank’s water.
+Use enough food colouring to make the water noticeably bright and distinguishable from clear water.

-- Replace the tank lid and wait 15-20 minutes without flushing the toilet.
-Not using the toilet during this time is important to ensure accurate test results.
+3. Replace the tank lid and wait 15-20 minutes without flushing the toilet.
+Without using the toilet, this time is essential to ensure accurate test results.

-- After waiting, check the toilet bowl for any signs of coloured water.
-If you see tinted water in the bowl, it is a clear indication that your flapper is leaking and needs to be replaced.
-The coloured water in the tank has seeped past the faulty flapper and into the bowl, confirming that the flapper is not sealing properly.
+4. After waiting, check the toilet bowl for any signs of coloured water.
+If you see tinted water in the bowl, it indicates that your flapper is leaking and needs replacing.
+The coloured water in the tank has seeped past the faulty flapper and into the bowl, confirming that the flapper is not sealing correctly.

 If no coloured water appears in the toilet bowl after the test, the flapper may not be the source of the leak, and you should investigate other potential causes, such as a damaged fill valve or a crack in the tank or bowl.
-However, if the test confirms a leaky flapper, proceed with replacing it to restore your toilet’s proper functioning and prevent water waste.
+However, if the test confirms a leaky flapper, replace it to restore your toilet’s proper functioning and prevent water waste.

 Tools and Materials Needed